 Did we panic?
 Not on your life.
 Because we knew that a frozen turkey—whether partially or even fully—can’t stop Thanksgiving dinner.
 Delay it a little, yes, but not deter it.

+How to thaw a frozen turkey at the last moment?
 There are two solutions to this disaster.
 Which you choose depends on how much effort you want to muster and how much time you have to sit around and sip some wine while you wait.

 More Effort, Less Time.
 Peel off the wrapper and place the bird in a bowl big enough so you can submerge the entire thing in cold tap water.
 Do so.
 Set your birdish aquarium on the counter.
 Swap out the stagnant turkey water for fresh cold water every 30 minutes or so until the turkey is thawed, about two hours for a 10-pounder, up to six hours for a 20-pound mutant.
 (Don’t worry.
 The cold water will keep your turkey-in-a-bowl from turning into a petri dish.)
 Dig out the giblets and neck.
 Stuff, slather, and roast as your recipe directs.